-- 16.1 Under the Act, the Licensing Authority has the role of issuing premises licence for casinos and monitoring those licences. - 16.2 New casino premises issued under the Act fall into one of two categories namely large casino premises licence or small casino premises licence, however, this Licensing Authority cannot grant any new casino premises licences having regard to the regulations governing the grant of new casino licences. - 16.3 There is a third category of casino that is permitted through transitional arrangements under Schedule 18 of the Act, which may be referred to as "1968 Act converted casinos".
+- 16.1 Under the Act, the Licensing Authority has the role of issuing premises licence for casinos and monitoring those licences. - New casino premises issued under the 16.2 Act fall into one of two categories namely large casino premises licence or small

+- casino premises licences having regard to the regulations governing the grant of new casino licences. - 16.3 There is a third category of casino that is permitted through transitional arrangements under Schedule 18 of the Act, which may be referred to as "1968 Act converted casinos".
 This policy will only relate to this category of casino licences in relation to variation applications.
-In addition to the standard variation applications (eg. To remove a default condition, increase the licensable area of the premises etc) an existing converted casino premises licence can be varied to relocate the licence to another premises providing those premises are wholly or partly situated in the area of the Licensing Authority which issued the licence.
+In addition to the standard variation applications (eg. To remove a default condition, increase the licensable area of the premises etc) an existing converted casino premises licence can be varied to relocate the licence to another premises providing those premises are wholly or partly situated in the area of the Licensing Authority which issued the licence.8 - 16.4 These casinos retain the rights to gaming machines equivalent to their entitlements under previous legislation.
+That means they are permitted no more than 20 machines of category B to D (except B3A machines), or they may elect to have any number of category C or D machines instead (as was the case under the Gaming Act 1968).
+There is no table-tomachine ratio in these casinos. - 16.5 No-one under the age of 18 is permitted to enter a casino and operators are required to display notices to this effect at all entrances to a casino.
+Social Responsibility (SR) code 3.2.1(2) states that "licensees must ensure that their policies and procedures take account of the structure and layout of their gambling premises" in order to prevent underage gambling.
+There must also be a door supervisor at every entrance to a casino to ensure that this restriction is enforced (SR 3.2.1(3)).
+Children and young persons are not allowed to be employed at premises with a casino premises licence.

-Page Paragraph 65, Part 7, Schedule 4 of the Gambling Act 505 (Commencement No.6 and Transitional Provisions) Order 2006.
+casino premises licence, however, this Licensing Authority cannot grant any new Page \$ Paragraph 65, Part 7, Schedule 4 of the Gambling Act (Commencement No.6 and Transitional Provisions) Order 2006.